SOME LIKE IT HOT (some text hidden)

 By Jonathan Crouch

-Porsche has rejuvenated its large luxury Cayenne SUV in this third generation guise.
-The styling represents a mere gradual evolution - with over 770,000 sales on the board with this model since 2002, you wouldn't really expect much else.
-But the changes inside and beneath the skin are genuinely far-reaching.
+Porsche has rejuvenated the third generation version of its large luxury Cayenne SUV.
+The enhanced styling represents a mere gradual evolution.
+But the engineering changes and the improvements to cabin design are genuinely far-reaching.
 If you're buying in this segment, you have to consider this model.

 To see the full road test text contact us on 0330 0020 227